stlouiss/ad_knowledge_portal_filemetadata_downloadinfo_python/README.md

 ## IN SUMMARY:

-REQUESTS FOR INPUT AND/OR OUTPUT DATA WILL BE CONSIDERED ON A CASE-BY-CASE BASIS.
+REQUESTS FOR INPUT AND/OR OUTPUT DATA WILL BE CONSIDERED ON A CASE-BY-CASE BASIS BY MY PROFESSIONAL CONTACTS AT SAGE BIONETWORKS.

 This program pulls in values from select fields of two input CSV files, processes this information with a number of functions divided into Sections 1-3, and writes high-level overview information into three separate output CSV files.